xiaoxian9799/newbieWiki/Automate the Boring Stuff with Python.md

 - Creating charts using the data in a sheet's cells

 ## 14 - Working with Google Spreadsheets

+- Obtaining Credentials and Token Files
+- API

 ## 15 - Working with PDF and Word Documents
+- PDF (Portable Document Format) .pdf and Word documents are binary files.

+### PDF
+- Extracting Text from PDFs
+- Decrypting PDFs (some PDF documents have an encryption feature that will keep them from being read until whoever is opening the document provides a password)
+- Creating PDFs
+- Copying Pages
+- Rotating Pages
+- Overlaying Pages (with a logo, timestamp, or watermark)
+- Encrypting PDFs
+- Creating PDFs from Word Documents

+### Word Document
+- Reading Word Documents
+- Getting the Full Text from a .docx File
+- Styling Paragraph
+- Creating Word Documents with Nondefault Styles
+- Run Attributes (text)
+- Writing Word Documents
+- Adding Headings
+- Adding Line and Page Breaks
+- Adding Pictures

 ## 16 - Working with CSV Files and JSON Data
 ## 17 - Keeping Time, Scheduling Tasks, and Launching Programs
 ## 18 - Sending Email and Text Messages